kiriaze/shopify-starter/README.md

   - `npm start`
   - Opens your shop up in a new tab, with the real domain, and hmr/browsersync enabled..
   - Can still access via localhost:3000, but console might get flooded with errors..
+6. When ready to push changes, like css, run `npm run deploy`, which rebuilds and deploys theme.

 ### Notes
 If EADDRINUSE issues:`killall node`